namirialgroup/esp-docs/docs/index.md

 # ESP

-ESP is an implementation of a Service Provider that wraps the [Shibboleth SP 2](https://shibboleth.atlassian.net/wiki/spaces/SHIB2/overview) software.
+ESP is an implementation of a Service Provider that wraps the [spid-aspnetcore](https://github.com/italia/spid-aspnetcore) library.

 ## Authentication methods